Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 ### Step 5: Handle a Not Found Route
 1. Add `middleware` to handle invalid routes:
     ```javascript
+    // Middleware to handle undefined routes
     app.use((req, res) => {
+        // Respond with a 404 status and a custom message
         res.status(404).send('Route not found');
     });
     ```